 Breast reconstruction surgery patients often wonder if breast reconstruction can restore sensation to their breasts.

 - TRAM flaps do not have the capability to maintain nervous connections.
-This is due to the muscles attached to the pedicle or the free flap does not have any associated nerve cells.
+This is due to the muscles attached to the pedicle, or the free flap does not have any associated nerve cells.

 - During DIEP Flap procedures, a sensory nerve that provides feeling to the former lower abdomen can be included in the transplant.
 Like blood vessels, these nerves are reconnected via microsurgery.

-- Unless the patient had a nipple-sparing mastectomy, neither procedure can restore sensation to reconstructed nipples and areola.
+- Unless the patient had a nipple-sparing mastectomy, neither procedure could restore sensation to reconstructed nipples and areola.
 This holds true whether the nipples are reconstructed via skin grafts, skin flaps, or medical tattoos.